Amei Wallach: Film work

 In 2008 Wallach co-directed and co-produced Louise Bourgeois: The Spider, the Mistress, and the Tangerine with Marion Cajori.
 Filmed over 14 years (from 1993 to 2007), the work is a documentary portrait of the sculptor Louise Bourgeois and her career, which spanned the 20th and early 21st century.
-The New York Times called the film a "Superb documentary portrait", and it garnered a positive review from The Seattle Times.
+The New York Times called the film a "Superb documentary portrait", and it originally garnered a 92% in positive reviews on Rotten Tomatoes.

 In 2013 Wallach directed Ilya and Emilia Kabakov: Enter Here, which debuted at the New York Film Forum, and had its Canadian premiere at the Vancouver International Film Festival.
-Beginning in the Ukraine under Joseph Stalin, the film culminates in 2008 with the artists’ first public exhibition in Moscow, in venues throughout the city, including the Pushkin Museum.
+The film explores the history of the artist, born in Ukraine under Joseph Stalin, and his years as an outsider artist forbidden to exhibit in Moscow.
+It culminates in 2008 with the artists’ first public exhibition in Moscow, in venues throughout the city, including the Pushkin Museum.

-Her latest documentary film, Taking Venice: The Rauschenberg Factor, examines the United States' efforts to ensure that, through Robert Rauschenberg, the Golden Lion top prize of the 1964 Venice Biennale would go to America.
+Her latest documentary film, Taking Venice, will have its theatrical premiere on May 17, 2024, at the IFC Theater in New York City, having shown at international film festivals in Rome, Italy; São Paulo, Brazil; New York, Boulder, and Palm Beach.
+Taking Venice uncovers the story behind rumors that the U.S. Government and a team of high-placed insiders rigged the 1964 Venice Biennale, so their chosen artist Robert Rauschenberg could win the Grand Prize.

 Personal life

-In 1972, Wallach married Charles F. Tebo, who was a group product manager with Lever Brothers’ New York branch.
-Her brother Wendell helped to officiate.
-The marriage ended in divorce.

-Wallach married again in September 1989 to William P. Edwards, chief executive officer of the Museum Store Company, a gift store chain.
-This was a second marriage for both parties.
+In September 1989 Wallach wed William P. Edwards, former Museum of Modern Art Deputy Director of Auxiliary Activities, chief executive officer of the Museum Store Company, a gift store chain, and former Southold Town Board Member.
+This is a second marriage for both parties.

 Wendell Wallach, her brother, is a lecturer at Yale University’s Interdisciplinary Center for Bioethics, and chair of the technology and ethics study group.